 Located on the southern slopes of Queen Anne Hill, Kerry Park is one of Seattle’s most popular panorama spots.
 The park is only about one mile northwest of Seattle Center and the Space Needle.

 The best time to visit Kerry Park is in the evening.
-As the sun sets to the west, you’ll enjoy a spectacular panorama of downtown and Mount Rainier.
+As the sun sets to the west, you’ll enjoy a spectacular panorama of the Queen Anne neighborhood, downtown, and Mount Rainier.

 Where to stay in Seattle